-Apply to a hard, nonporous surface and let it stand for 10 minutes.
+Apply to wet the hard, nonporous surface and let it stand for 10 minutes.

 Why Disinfection Is Important

-Disinfecting with Original Pine-Sol® destroys or inactivates both the bacteria and viruses identified on the product’s label (like Influenza A and SARS-CoV-2, the virus that causes COVID-19) on hard, nonporous surfaces.
+Disinfecting with Original Pine-Sol® destroys or inactivates both the bacteria and the viruses identified on the product’s label (like Influenza A and SARS-CoV-2, the virus that causes COVID-19) on hard, nonporous surfaces, when used as directed.

-To help prevent the spread of COVID-19, remember that you should use products with disinfecting claims – not just sanitizing claims – because disinfectants like Original Pine-Sol® are the only products approved by the Environmental Protection Agency (EPA) to kill viruses on hard surfaces.2 The main difference is that EPA-approved sanitizers only have claims for bacteria, while disinfectants have claims against both bacteria and viruses.
+To help prevent the spread of the COVID-19 virus, remember that you should use products with disinfecting claims – not just sanitizing claims – because disinfectants like Original Pine-Sol® are the only products approved by the Environmental Protection Agency (EPA) to kill viruses on hard, nonporous surfaces.1 The main difference is that EPA-approved sanitizers only have claims for bacteria, while disinfectants have claims against both bacteria and viruses.

 When To Disinfect

-It’s important to disinfect your home regularly to help prevent the spread of COVID-19.
-If someone in your household has COVID-19 or shows symptoms, you can use Original Pine-Sol® to disinfect the high-touch surfaces in the areas they enter as frequently as possible.3
+It’s important to disinfect your home regularly to help prevent the spread of the COVID-19 virus.
+If someone in your household has COVID-19 or shows symptoms, you can use Original Pine-Sol® to disinfect the high-touch surfaces in the areas they enter as frequently as possible.2

 Have more questions about disinfecting with Original Pine-Sol® ?Check out our faqs

 What Is Coronavirus?